Robin Joiner, Psychiatric Mental Health Nurse Practitioner

 I’m a board-certified PMHNP (Psychiatric-Mental Health Nurse Practitioner) which means I’m a nurse practitioner with specialized training in psychiatry.
 As a PMHNP, I am licensed to evaluate, diagnose, and treat psychiatric disorders which includes the prescribing of psychotropic medications.
 Through the state of Florida, I have an additional certification that allows me to practice autonomously while under contract with a collaborating physician.
 I am privileged to be collaborating with Dr. Linda Lefler who has been practicing psychiatry for 30+ years (and is a UF alum!).

-I’m coming to Arise Wellness from the University of Florida’s adult outpatient psychiatric practice where I had a busy private clinic and also participated in a weekly clinic for patients with severe or treatment-resistant psychiatric disorders
+I’m coming to Arise Wellness from the University of Florida’s adult outpatient psychiatric practice where I had a busy private clinic and also participated in a weekly clinic for patients with severe or treatment-resistant psychotic disorders

 Why did you become a Psychiatric Nurse Practitioner?